isomerpages/moe-canberrapri/_canberra-experience-plus/Co Curricular Activities (CCA)/Badminton.md

 Our CCA provides an important platform to instil values of care, responsibility, self-discipline, teamwork, innovation, excellence, as well as good sportsmanship during training and competitions.</p>
-<p>Our CCA comprises of the Recreational and School Team.
-The Recreational
+<p>Our CCA offers students the opportunity to learn and develop fundamental
-Team provides players the opportunity to learn and develop their basic badminton skills and techniques of the sport.
-The School Team consists of advanced and skilful players who will be representing the school to participate in inter-school competitions.</p>
+badminton skills and techniques.
+It also nurtures advanced and skilled players who will represent the school in inter-school competitions.</p>
+<p></p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2023_Badminton_School_Team__Primary_4___Primary_6_.jpg">